UKCloud/documentation/articles/openstack/ostack-faq.md

 ### Does UKCloud offer dedicated, bare metal host capabilities (OpenStack Ironic) with UKCloud for OpenStack?

 UKCloud currently does not offer dedicated, bare metal host capabilities with its UKCloud for OpenStack product.
-UKCloud offers its 'Private Cloud for Compute' product which provides dedicated compute capabilities for use with OpenStack; please visit the Digital Marketplace or contact your Account Director for further details.
+We do however provide "large" instances, with upto 56 vCpus and 440Gb Ram, with no overcommit.
+UKCloud also offers its 'Private Cloud for Compute' product which provides dedicated compute capabilities for use with OpenStack; please visit the Digital Marketplace or contact your Account Director for further details.

 ### Which Disk formats does UKCloud for OpenStack support?